octetta/skred/README.md

-Instead of fixed, hardwired signal paths, it lets you freely interconnect voices in a modular playground — route anything to anything, and reshape sounds on the fly.
+Instead of fixed, hardwired signal paths, it lets you freely interconnect voices in a modular playground — route (nearly) anything to anything, and reshape sounds on the fly.

 It skips ultra-polished features like pristine interpolation in favor of raw responsiveness and real-time control.